cis198-2016s/homework/final/README.md

 every single function - but you need detailed documentation for the modules, functionality, and all important structs/functions.

+**Important:** Spend time on this and write in-depth documentation.
+It will be a significant part of our grading!

 Please host docs somewhere online.
 You can use [hosting on Eniac](http://www.seas.upenn.edu/cets/answers/webpage.html), or you may use a [GitHub Pages](https://pages.github.com/) project site.